nab138/scrap/docs/README.md

 Documentation for the Scrap Discord Bot

  **⚠️ Warning: This website is under construction.
 It is in no way final and contains a fraction of Scrap's functions. ⚠️**

-## Notice

-All commands in these docs will start with s!, m!, or g!.

-Currently, only the main prefix is changeable (on the dashboard) The default is s! and the prefix will be refered to as s! in these docs.

 Because these docs are unfinished, you have to run s!help in a discord server where the bot is present for a complete list of commands.